larjen/WPTagSanitizer/README.md

 ## Installation

-1. Download to your Wordpress plugin folder.
+1. Download and unzip to your Wordpress plugin folder.
 2. Activate plugin.
 3. Whenever you add a tag to your post it will be sanitized so as to look prettier.